What Is an Endodontist?

 Unable to treat to near the end of the root.
 Sometimes narrow channels, calcium deposits, or extremely torturous canal systems are unable to be treated to the end.
 In some cases, there are several branches near the end of the root that were not treated in the previous nonsurgical treatment(s).

 Unable to treat to additional canals.
 Due to variable anatomy, treating all the canals in a tooth can be more of a challenge then possible with today's technology nonsurgically.

 Failure to heal after nonsurgical treatment.
 In a few cases, a tooth may fail to heal or the tooth becomes painful/diseased years after the initially successful treatment even when the original treatment is done to ideal.
 While there may be many reasons, it potentially may be due to a cyst that must be mechanically removed or bacteria that have embedded themselves at the end of the root causing persistent infection.

 Damaged root surfaces or surrounding bone.
 We don't understand all the details, but sometimes the body will begin to eat a hole into the tooth.
 We call the process resorption.
 Depending on the location, it is commonly repaired surgically.

 Will I need to return to your office for Additional Visits?

-Once endodontic therapy is completed your tooth should be examined periodically, usually every 6 - 12 months.
-This allows us to make sure the tooth and tissues around the tooth has healed or is healing properly.
+Once endodontic therapy is completed, your tooth should be re-examined, usually within 4-6 months check for healing.
+This allows us to make sure the bone and tissues around the tooth has healed or is healing properly.
 You will be sent a notice in the mail when we feel it is appropriate to reevaluate the area.
-Since an abscess may take 2 years to heal, our office will reevaluate the tooth for at least 2 years.